laurenrutledge/seemore_rutledge/README.md

 ```
 ___

-## How to Run the Code Lauren's Updated Training Loop
+## How to Run the Lauren's Updated Training Loop

 ### 1. Set Up the Environment
 - First, activate the Conda environment and install the required dependencies: